Billy Beg and the Bull: Origins and distribution

 Thompson supposed that the tale type originated from Oriental tradition, and variants exist across Europe, in India, and in North and Central Africa.
 Similarly, according to Hasan M. El-Shamy, type 511A is reported in Southern Africa and in South Arabia, and is "widely" present in the Arab and Berber cultural areas.
-In regards to the European distribution of the tale type, Swedish scholar Waldemar Liungman proposed a transmission from Balkanic Countries "west of the Black Sea" to the Baltic Countries, and from there it diffused to the Soviet Union, Denmark, Norway, Island and Ireland.
+In regards to the European distribution of the tale type, Swedish scholar Waldemar Liungman proposed a transmission from Balkanic Countries "west of the Black Sea" to the Baltic Countries, and from there it diffused to the Soviet Union, Denmark, Norway, Iceland and Ireland.

 American folklorist Leonard W. Roberts reported in a 1955 publication that at least 50 variants of The Little Red Bull (hero helped by a bull) were recorded from Ireland until then.
 In another work, Roberts stated he collected 6 American tales from Eastern Kentucky, and reported tales from Nova Scotia, the Ozarks of Missouri and North Carolina.